雜憶拾零

 7. Potable Water – more important than food

 On one of the track inspection train rides on the railway, we were stuck at a rural train station for a long time.
-The single-line railway only has double tracks at stations to allow crossing of trains travelling in opposite direction.
-If a train is delayed, the train running in the opposite direction has to wait at a station for the opposite train to come through.
+The single-line railway only had double tracks at stations to allow crossing trains to travel in opposite direction.
+If a train was delayed, the train running in the opposite direction must wait at a station for the opposite train to come through.

-While waiting in the station with almost nothing around us, we ran out of bottled water we brought with us.
-We have been advised not to drink tap water prior to the trip and we all brought “water purification” tablets that were supposed to remove most sediments and bacteria in any water.
+While waiting in the station with almost nothing around us, we ran out of bottled water that we brought.
+We were advised not to drink tap water prior to the trip and we all brought “water purification” tablets that were supposed to remove most sediments and bacteria in any water.
 We found a barrel of water stored in the railway office in the train station.
 The water appeared to be relatively clear, we put some of the water in a container and dropped the purification tablets into the water, the water became murky and looked worse.
 We abandoned the “purified water” and just drank beer which we still had plenty.

 We noticed that many young and old females were walking towards a direction in the desert near the station, each carrying a plastic container (like a gallon milk jug but wrapped with nicely hand-woven nets).
 Out of curiosity, three of us followed them along the trail in the desert.
 It turned out that there was a “watering hole” in the desert.
-A dug- out pit has water seeping out slowly at the bottom.
-The ladies were sitting around the edge of the pit, taking turns to scoop the water with a cup into her jug.
-The process is slow, it took hours for each one to get a full jug of water.
-It seems that they know that the water is safer than what comes out of the tap in the train station.
-We were not able to communicate with them since nobody know the local language, most likely Amharic.
+A dug-out pit has water seeping out slowly at the bottom.
+These women were sitting around the edge of the pit, taking turns to scoop the water with a cup into her jug.
+The process was slow; it took hours for each one to get a full jug of water.
+It seemed that they knew that the water was safer than what comes out of the tap in the train station.
+We were not able to communicate with them since nobody knew the local language, most likely Amharic.

 8. Blue Nile Trip

-Several of us, foreigners working in Addis, were interested in arranging a trip to the Blue Nile.
-As we explored into the options, we found that all foreign-owned rental car companies (such as Hertz, Avis etc.) have been suspended from doing business in the country.
+Several of us, foreigners working in Addis not all from our project, were interested in arranging a trip to the Blue Nile.
+As we explored the options, we found that all foreign-owned rental car companies (such as Hertz, Avis etc.) had been suspended from doing business in the country.
 However, people were still in the closed Hertz office.
 They offered to find a Volkswagen bus with a driver to take us on the trip.
 We gladly took the deal.

 There were roughly ten people including the driver.
 I didn’t know the VW van can hold that many people.
 Alex, who helped us organize the deal, went with us.
-The group included Americans and other foreigners happened to be working in Ethiopia at the time.
 We bought snacks and cases of local beer and stuffed them in the remaining space.
 We left quite early to make the long journey.

 一張含有 戶外, 服裝, 人員, 足部穿著 的圖片